CON-QUEST: Contact patterns and behaviour in University of Bristol staff and students during the COVID-19 pandemic

 - June 2020 – Survey goes live

-- We will be looking to see if contact patterns and behaviour change over time, so future versions of the survey will be sent out at different times (dates currently unknown).
+- We will be looking to see if contact patterns and behaviours change over time, so respondents will receive email reminders about filling out the survey

-Figure 1: The figure below shows the median number of contacts on the previous day for survey respondents, stratified by month (starting on the 23rd June 2020).
+Figure 1: The figure below shows the median and mean number of contacts on the previous day for survey respondents, stratified by month (starting on the 23rd June 2020).